Herbal medicine has been successfully used for thousands of years. All cultures developed their own traditional herbal medicine.

 ARTEMISININ – derived from Artemesia annua – patented as the most effective anti-malarial drug.

-However, using the active ingredient relieves symptoms very effectively, but without all the other (often unknown) constituents in the plant, unpleasant side effects occur.
+However, using the active ingredient relieves symptoms very effectively, but without all the other (often unknown) constituents in the plant, unpleasant side effects occur, or the full benefit of the herb is not achieved.

 All the constituents in the complete herb work synergystically together to heal effectively without side effects.